CODERrazan/holbertonschool-zero_day/README.md

-this is the root README
+this is the  new one for root README